 Conferences on "Peace Through Tourism" continue to be offered at destinations around the world and address critical tourism issues such as peace, culture, environment, poverty reduction, and sustainable tourism.
+These have included a number of African and Regional conferences from 2001-2011.

 The IIPT is a nonprofit organization dedicated to fostering and facilitating tourism initiatives that contribute to international understanding and cooperation, an improved quality of environment, the preservation of heritage, and through these initiatives, helping to bring about a peaceful and sustainable world.
-It is based on a vision of the world's largest industry, travel and tourism, becoming the world's first global peace industry and the belief that every traveler is potentially an "ambassador for peace."
-Visit the IIPT Web site at http://www.iipt.org.
+It is based on a vision of the world's largest industry, travel and tourism, becoming the world's first global peace industry and the belief that every traveler is potentially an ambassador for peace.
+Visit the IIPT Web site at www.iipt.org.